ChloeShields/chloeshields.github.io/_pages/teaching.md

 - "She is awesome!"

 ## Instructor Evaluations
+- "Chloe is already a polished instructor and one of the best TAs I've ever had.
+Don't get me started on her lecture covering executive system function/dysfunction.
+One of the best - she was poised, relaxed, great pace, used humor.
+A natural, I was floored.
+I would have her back in my classroom at any time."
 - "Chloe is an outstanding GTA.
 Her knowledge, organization, and promptness really enhanced the class."